2015 Scion FR-S 2dr Cpe AutoNew Search Select Other Trims

 - Fuel Economy:

 200 hp @ 7000 rpm

-2014 Scion FR-S OverviewScion's emphasis when they designed the FR-S was affordability and handling performance.
-The car's rear-wheel drive orientation and compact, lightweight platform make the car very fun to drive, while the engine is torquey yet efficient.
+2015 Scion FR-S OverviewScion's emphasis when they designed the FR-S was affordability and handling performance.
+The car's rear-wheel drive orientation and compact, lightweight platform make the car very fun to drive, with an engine is torquey and efficient.